quantum-kittens-es/quantum-kittens-es.github.io/_posts/2022-06-12-CHAPTER-2-Part-2-Qubits-Superposition-and-Measurements.md

 ## Qiskit Code

-This section is for programmers familiar with python who want to learn how to use Qiskit, IBM Quantum’s open source python framework to program quantum computers.
+This section is for those of you who want to get started with Qiskit, IBM Quantum’s open source python framework to program quantum computers.

-You can simulate a Whiskerton marble using this code.
+You can simulate a Whiskerton marble using the supplementary Qiskit code.
 This code walks you through creating and running a quantum circuit with a single qubit.

 Puedes ejecutar este código directamente en línea en el <a href="https://learn.qiskit.org/problem-sets/quantumkittens/overview" target="_blank">Bloc de Notas de Quantum Kittens</a>.